Alejogb1/job-board/blog-data/how-can-i-use-user-methods-in-a-pipeline.md

 id: "how-can-i-use-user-methods-in-a-pipeline"
 ---

-Okay, let's tackle this.
-A question about integrating user methods into a pipeline, I've certainly been down that road more than once, and it’s always a good exercise in understanding flexibility and control in data processing.
+,  A question about integrating user methods into a pipeline, I've certainly been down that road more than once, and it’s always a good exercise in understanding flexibility and control in data processing.
 It’s not simply about slapping any old function in the middle; it's about doing it in a way that’s robust, maintainable, and ideally, reusable.

 The core issue is this: pipelines, whether in data science, machine learning, or ETL (extract, transform, load) processes, are fundamentally about a sequence of operations.
 These operations are often, and should be, as generic and modular as possible.
 But there are times when you need to inject domain-specific logic – precisely where user-defined methods come into play.
 Think of it as customizing a factory assembly line with a tool of your own making.